Review of the Final Audio A4000

 Final Audio A4000 in-ear earphones and FiiO JM21 DAP (Image: Vitor Valeri / Hi-Fi Hub)

-The bass and sub-bass have a good presence and prevent the music from sounding dull.
-However, I noticed a certain lack of mid-bass, which is the region responsible for giving low frequencies a sense of “body.”
-In my interpretation, the A4000 does not deliver bass that fills the room.
+The bass and sub-bass have good presence and prevent the music from sounding “dull.”
+However, I noticed a certain lack of mid-bass, which is the region responsible for providing “body” to low frequencies.
+In my interpretation, the A4000 does not present bass that fills the acoustic space.

-I believe that due to its reduced mid-bass presence, the A4000 is able to produce a presentation that conveys a greater sense of space between instruments, making the sound feel more “airy.”
-The emphasis on the treble also helps highlight this characteristic even further.
+I believe that, due to its reduced mid-bass activity, the A4000 is able to deliver a presentation that conveys a greater sense of space between instruments, making the sound more “airy.”
+The emphasis on treble also contributes to further highlighting this characteristic.

 Conclusion

-The Final Audio A4000 has a very distinctive sound that I have not found in any other in-ear earphone.
-Its sound signature favors treble, delivering a high level of detail and very natural timbre for instrument sounds.
-In addition, its comfort and fit are excellent, comparable to what I experienced with the Sennheiser IE 200.
+The Final Audio A4000 has a very distinctive sound signature that I have not found in any other in-ear monitor.
+Its tuning prioritizes the higher frequencies, delivering a high level of detail and a very natural timbre for instrumental sounds.
+In addition, its comfort and fit are excellent, matching what I experienced with the Sennheiser IE 200.

 Tags for this Review: